 We have a great community of volunteers that has enabled us to implement monthly outings for our survivors living in our safe home shelter, the Guest House.
 This community has provided transportation and the funds needed to take our survivors whale watching, to Disneyland, beach trips, Angel's games, the Long Beach Aquarium and many more experiences that they would not have the resources to enjoy on their own.It is so exciting to be a part of someone?sfirst experience at Disneyland or their first time going whale watching!!

 We have a very resilient and courageous survivor that has been in our program for quite some time.
 She has had to remain in hiding because her traffickers have been actively looking for her since she escaped.
 We have been fighting to legally change her identity so that she can begin a new life, with her child, and not fear that she will be found.
 This year she received a court order giving her a new name and identity.
 She no longer has to fear that she will be found by her traffickers and is safe.
 She and her child are stable, and for the first time in four years she is able to dream about a future.

 Clients have been freed from their trafficking situations, found employment, emotional and physical health, learned English, studied, had legal needs met and learned how to advocate for their own needs.
-Still, many others continue to live in the midst of crisis, but with the support of the NETS-OC staff and our community partners, they will find the refuge and support so desperately needed.
+Still, many others continue to live in the midst of crisis, but with the support of our community partners, they will find the refuge and support so desperately needed.